Back

 }

-To deploy a query, I need to implement it with Apollo GraphQL and connect it to a resolver that I have previously added in the schema.
-In GraphQL, a resolver is a function that is responsible for retrieving the data for a specific field in a GraphQL query.
+To deploy a query, I implemented it with Apollo GraphQL and connected it to a resolver, which I had previously added to the schema.
+In GraphQL, a resolver is a function responsible for retrieving the data for a specific field in a GraphQL query.

 import { gql } from "apollo-server"